mucsci-students/2020fa-420-Schwifty/README.md

 UML Editor is available under the [MIT License.](https://github.com/mucsci-students/2020fa-420-Schwifty/blob/develop/LICENSE)

 ## Running the UML Editor
 To run the application, navigate to the project directory.
 Using Gradle, run the command **gradle install**,followed by pasting or typing **./build/install/UML/bin/UML** to start the application.
 An interface will load asking you to choose between a graphical or command line view.
 Instructions for each can be found [here](https://github.com/mucsci-students/2020fa-420-Schwifty/blob/develop/UserGuide.md).
+Alternatively one can run the command **./build/install/UML/bin/UML cli** or **./build/install/UML/bin/UML gui** to run the application in its cli or gui state respecitively.

 ## Requirements
 * Java 8